Bbar1sgok/Django-Contact-CV-Application/README.md

 Email sending is supported (SMTP configuration required)

-🔹 CV Download System
+📄 CV Download System

 CV files are managed from the Django admin panel

-Uploaded CV files appear in the navbar
+Uploaded CV files appear dynamically in the navbar

 Users can download the active CV directly from the website

 ⚠️ Important:
-To make the CV download button visible and functional:
+To enable the CV download button:

-Go to Admin Panel
+Go to /admin/

 Open the Document section

 Upload your CV file

-Save it
+Save

-After uploading, the CV will appear in the navbar and can be downloaded.
+After uploading, the CV will appear in the navbar.

 🛠 Technologies Used